11ty/11ty-website/src/docs/languages/mdx.md

 layout: layouts/langs.njk
 ---

+[MDX](https://mdxjs.com/) is an extension of [Markdown](/docs/languages/markdown/) that adds JavaScript support and embedded components using [JSX syntax](/docs/languages/jsx/).
+It can be a powerful language for writing content if you intend to include interactive components or intermix text with elements.

 <!-- {% tableofcontents "open" %} -->

 | Eleventy Short Name | File Extension | npm Package |